cagerton/dropthat/Readme.md

 ###Other things you could do with JS crypto:
 * You can offload expensive password hashing functions like bcrypt/scrypt to the client.
 (Salt with hash(username,site), hash again before storing). [link to gist? or rewrite?]
-* This could be used (with CORS) to build a public CDN that checks assets before use.
+* Client JS can be used (with CORS) to build a public CDN that checks assets before use.
 * Peer to peer / webrtc...

 ###Cool server shit:
 * Server sent events using Nginx and Lua.
 It's pretty neat.
+No, really.

 ###Things to fix:
 * iPhone canvas problem?
 Meh.
 Don't have one to test with.
 Works on iPad.
 * Needs responsive layout.
 Sucks on a small screen.
 * Add disclaimer about old and/or shitty browsers.
 * Some misc fixups.
-Maybe CSRF (less important since rooms are secret) & CSP + asset domains?
+Maybe CSRF (less important since rooms are secret) + asset domains?
 * Add fonts.

 ###Some ways you'll get boned: